Are you wondering, “How do bloggers make money?” Get the answers revealed by a full-time blogger here.

 Who pays the blogger: People, brands, and companies that sell products or services (not the blog reader)

-There’s also a lot that’s bad, or tough, about sponsorships too, though.
-Contrary to what it may seem like from the outside, they can actually be both hard to get PLUS a lot of work on the back end.
+There’s also a lot that’s bad about sponsorships too, though.
+They can be both hard to get PLUS a lot of work.
 Most of my sponsorships have taken months of negotiating, planning, producing, editing, approving, posting, and reporting.
+They also make me feel a lot of added responsibility to give the brand its money’s worth.

-Sometimes sponsorships never pan out at all after a lot of negotiation and/or collecting payment can become an added task afterward.
-And, again, bloggers need a substantial following to earn substantial money from them.
+Lastly, again, bloggers need a substantial following to earn substantial money from them.

-On The Literary Lifestyle, sponsorships account for a small percentage of my income, and most of this income comes from my blog/website and not social media.
+On The Literary Lifestyle: Sponsorships account for a small percentage of my income, and most of this income comes from my blog/website and not social media.
 All bloggers differ.

 Products